-(65 ILCS 5/8-11-6b(c))
+(65 ILCS 5/8-11-6b(c)) (City of Chicago Municipal Code, Chapter 3-45)

 Hotel Operators' Tax

 This rate is expressed as an effective rate because three levels of government tax gross hotel operator receipts while two levels tax net receipts.
 The State, Municipal and Illinois Sports Facilities Authority hotel taxes are all taxes on gross receipts including tax receipts.
 In order to compensate for this structure and not double-tax, the rates are expressed as a fraction of total receipts, excluding the receipts from collecting the Metropolitan Pier and Exposition Authority tax and the City of Chicago home rule hotel tax.
 The latter two taxes are applied to net receipts or base charges paid by guests.